|

 - Double (lf)

-The value in brackets is the type specifier and can be used in the Find Field of the Tool Bar to search for different data types (see below).
-Enter a string, value, or hex bytes to search for in the Value field.
-The data in the Value field will automatically be converted to hexadecimal bytes and displayed in the Hex Bytes field.
-Note that when converting numbers, the endian of the current file is used (see Introduction to Byte Ordering).
+The value in brackets is the type specifier and can be used as a quick way to search for different data types (see the Type Specifiers section below).
+Enter a string, value, or hex bytes to search for in the text field and the field will automatically be converted to hexadecimal bytes and displayed to the right of the Options button.
+Note that when converting numbers or Unicode strings, the endian of the current file is used (see Introduction to Byte Ordering).
+Note also that the text field can be resized by dragging the resize handle to the right of the Options button.

 Find Options